 SELECT PUBLICATIONS (**indicate trainees)

-- Ryan D.**, Azar R., Doucet S., Luke A. (2021; accepted for publication).
+Ryan D., Azar R., Doucet S., Luke A. (2021; in press, to be published in October).
 Conduct disorder: A review of the literature and the impact on caregivers.
 Healthy populations.

 - Gorter J.W., Amaria K., Kovacs K.H., Rozenblum R., Thabane L., Galuppi B., Nguyen L., Strohm S., Mahlberg N., Via-Dufreshne Ley A., Marelli A. on behalf of the CHILD-BRIGHT ReadyorNotTM Brain-Based Disabilities Trial Study group (2021).
 Protocol of the CHILD-BRIGHT ReadyorNotTM Brain-Based Disabilities Trial: A randomized Controlled Trial (RCT) investigating the effectiveness of a patient-facing e-health intervention designed to enhance health care transition readiness in youth.
 BMJ Open 9 (1-9) http://dx.doi.org/10.1136/bmjopen-2021-048756